m4r35n357/ODE-Playground/README.md

 CNS function Parameter | Meaning
 ----------|-----------
-step4 | The step size is quartered step8 | The step size is eightthed order | The order is increased by two both | The order is increased by one, and the step size halved both2 | The order is increased by two, and the step size quartered
+step2 | The step size is halved both | The order is increased by one, and the step size halved

 ##### CNS plot (matplotlib diff graph):
 ```